Forricide/still-feel-alive/Chapter 14.md

 "Hey, this one looks cool.
 What do you think?
 Okay, I'll take that as a yes.
 Says here... just press down on the little lever for three seconds."

+Back and forth.

 "Welcome back, you okay?
 You were gone for... a while.
 Uh, anyways.
 What about this one?
 Might as well give it a shot."

+She doesn't get tired, but this is draining in an entirely different sense.

 "Okay, I think we're running out of the ones that look cool.
 But, um, speaking of looking cool, you don't really look so hot.
 Everything all right?
 You can stop whenever, and we'll go meet up with Faultline."

+She can't stop.

 "...I don't think this is good, hey?
 How about this: One last one, and we'll leave.
 I don't even know if you can speak right now, and you've done a lot.
 Let's just... call it a wrap."